-Pakistan concerns over DPRK’s ballistic missile launch: FO
+Pakistan concerned over DPRK’s ballistic missile launch

-ISLAMABAD, Jul 31 (APP): Pakistan expresses its concern over DPRK’s
+ISLAMABAD, July 31 (APP): Pakistan on Monday expressed its concern

-launch of ballistic missile on 28 July 2017 and termed it as a contravention of the UN Security Council resolutions and undermine peace and stability in the Korean Peninsula as well as North East Asia.
+over DPRK’s launch of ballistic missile on July 28, and termed it

+peace and stability in the Korean Peninsula as well as North East Asia.

-A foreign office statement said, We continue to urge the DPRK to
+A Foreign Office statement said, Pakistan continue to urge the

-comply with its obligations under the UN Security Council resolutions and to refrain from actions that could lead to escalation of tensions in the region and beyond.
+DPRK to comply with its obligations under the UN Security Council resolutions and to refrain from actions that could lead to

 It said Pakistan underscores the importance of maintaining peace and